IAEA-NDS/endf-parserpy/docs/source/guide/high_level_functionality.rst

 ones.

-In this section, we want to discuss one possible approach to the implementatoin of high-level functionality.
+In this section, we want to discuss one possible approach to the implementation of high-level functionality.

 A nice feature of endf-parserpy is that it keeps the bidirectional link between data in the ENDF-6